KanakaXVII/No-U-Pick/README.txt

     Nicholas Wilson (Theliara) - Logical Planning Assistance Michael Dermott (Borkle) - Use Case Testing

-To use this, first ensure yu have the proper required installations:
+To use this, first ensure you have the proper required requirements:

-pip install pymongo
-pip install dnspython
+    pip install -r requirements.txt

+Check with the administrator to ensure your IP address is registered with the DB.
 Login using the MongoDB credentials given to you by the administrator.